helidon-io/helidon/docs/se/webclient.md

 - `put()`
 - `method(Method method)`

-Check out [HttpClient](/apidocs/io.helidon.webclient.api/io/helidon/webclient/api/HttpClient.html) API to learn more about request methods.
-These methods will create a new instance of [HttpClientRequest](/apidocs/io.helidon.webclient.api/io/helidon/webclient/api/HttpClientRequest.html) which can then be configured to add optional settings that will customize the behavior of the request.
+Check out [HttpClient][httpclient] API to learn more about request methods.
+These methods will create a new instance of [HttpClientRequest][httpclientrequest] which can then be configured to add optional settings that will customize the behavior of the request.

 ### Customizing the Request